IncognitoCoding/fexception/README.md

 Optional Features
 =================
 fexception offers two custom argument options to adjust the traceback output.
+These two options are optional and are not required to create formatted exceptions.

 tb_limit: <br />
   - The first option allows the traceback to be limited by the index point.
 If you want no traceback, you can set it to 0, or if you wish to see the first two lines, you can select the value to 2.
 The default value is None, which prints all available traceback detail.